Hosepipe Rainbows : How to Survive Camping in a Tent

 (A sub-Hicksian rant about the weather)

-Have you ever lived for 6 months in a tent?
-It's not that bad an experience, I quite liked living in a tent.
-Fair enough it was in Northern Italy when I was working on a campsite so the weather was pretty amenable for the canvas habitation.
 Usually that is because of course it could be too hot inside during the heat of the day and a bit chilly on clear nights.
 In fact in early season it was absolutely freezing.

 But it was a fantastic time in Italy, I loved it.
 I was really hard work and it had it's ups and downs but overall the final score was in the high 80's at least, touching on the 90's.
 An 'A-plus' with distinction.